rdlauer/articles/blues/geofencing/geofencing.md

 Choose a geo location close to you and create your database.

 Lastly, you'll be prompted to create your first collection (or "table" for you relational db folks).
-Name your collection something memorable (I'm using "mapdata").
+Name your collection something memorable (e.g. "mapdata").

 ![gcp new collection](gcp-new-collection.png)